Shiva1803/SamrtLink/README.md

-  # Minimalist SaaS Landing Page
+  # Smartify

-  This is a code bundle for Minimalist SaaS Landing Page.
-The original project is available at https://www.figma.com/design/28WOPKgyyBFmQYFvAHVoDa/Minimalist-SaaS-Landing-Page.
+  The figma link for the frontend is at https://www.figma.com/design/28WOPKgyyBFmQYFvAHVoDa/Minimalist-SaaS-Landing-Page.

   ## Running the code